 The University will report any concerns about a student's professionalism to the relevant Executive Dean of Faculty and the relevant Head of School and will investigate it as a matter of urgency.
-Normally a Student Services Manager will investigate working alongside a member of the University academic staff who is a registrant of the relevant Registration Body and is independent of the student.
+Normally a Case Officer will investigate working alongside a member of the University academic staff who is a registrant of the relevant Registration Body and is independent of the student.

 Being notified about concerns

 Within five working days of receiving the allegation, the Case Officer will write to you:

 - Explaining that an allegation has been made about your professional behaviour

 - Explaining the nature of the allegation and that it is being investigated as part of the regulations for fitness to practise (PDF), a copy of which will be supplied to the you

 - Identifying which Registration Body’s professional conduct or practice requirements are applicable (a copy of which will be supplied to you)

 - Inviting you to a meeting with themselves and the assisting registrant

-- Explaining that you may provide a written response to the allegations within 10 working days of the Student Service Manager’s letter
+- Explaining that you may provide a written response to the allegations within 10 working days of the Case Officer’s letter

 - Explaining that you can obtain advice and support from the University of Surrey Students’ Union and/or the student’s own professional association or trades union.